igwgames/nes-starter-kit/guide/section_5/writing_assembly_functions.md

 Most of what's going on is explained in comments, however I will call out the underscores before function names.
 Any functions available to C must be prefixed with an underscore.
-This underscore will not be part of how you call the function - just do it like you did in the header file.
+This underscore will not be part of how you call the function - just call it like you wrote it in the header file.

 ## Hooking up the assembly files